Allentown & Bethlehem Snowfall Totals & Accumulation Averages

 There are data and descriptions here of how many days it snows and the total amount of snowfall that Allentown and Bethlehem usually get.
 There are also monthly and yearly counts of the days that the cities normally have heavy snowstorms and deep snow accumulated on the ground.
 Plus there's information on when the Allentown – Bethlehem region can expect the first and last snowfalls of the season.

-All the numbers are averages, based on climate data gathered from 1981 to 2010 at the Lehigh Valley International Airport located in Allentown, near Bethlehem.
+The first set of monthly snow totals are averages for 2010 to 2019.
+All the other numbers are averages, based on climate data gathered from 1981 to 2010 at the Lehigh Valley International Airport located in Allentown, near Bethlehem.

 How Often it Snows in Allentown & Bethlehem